senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_claudia_js_in_five_minutes/README.md

 This command updates the infrastructure and lambda (if needed).
 Additionally, it stores the Access Token and App Secret for further communication.
 Both must be provided to this command when asked for.
 In return, it shows the Callback-URL und Verification Token required in the next step.

 ### Create a Webhook
-Now, we need to connect the app to AWS and the page.
+Now, we need to link the app to AWS and to the page.
 Therefore, we add a Webhook where incoming messages are forwarded to.

 ![](create_webhook.png)

 A click on  "Webhooks einrichten" opens a popup to define the Callback-URL and the Verification Token for the Webhook.
-Both is obtained from the previous step.
+Both are obtained from the previous step.

 ![](configure_webhook.png)

 Finally, we must define a page from which the app should receive notifications.
+We choose the one created earlier.

 ![](register_event_listener.png)

 ### Test the Bot

-Um als Ersteller/Verwalter der Seite eine Nachricht zu senden bewegt man den Curser über den Button "Nachricht senden".
-Im dann erscheinenden Popup-Menü klickt man auf "Button testen".
-Wenn man nicht Ersteller/Verwalter der Seite ist kann man auch direkt auf den Button klicken.
-Allerdings muss man dann in der App als Testuser freigeschaltet sein, solange die App nicht "live" ist und sich im Entwicklermodus befindet.
+As owner/administrator of the page hover over the button "Nachricht senden".
+A popup appears where you need to click on "Button testen". *When you are not the owner/administrator you can directly click on the button.
+However, as long as the app is in development mode you need to have the role developer or tester assigned so that the bot will answer.*

 ![](open_chat.png)